tjt7a/etutor/README.md

 #### IntelliJ Integration for Java Code

-The file [build.gradle](build.gradle) uses the idea plugin.
+The root project file [build.gradle](build.gradle) uses the idea plugin.
 To create your IDEA project run `gradle idea`.
 To rebuild the project run `gradle cleanIdea idea`.

 ### Testing